-Milton Keynes Council will be creating a citizen consultation group to participate in the creation of the action plan for the Sustainability Strategy
+Milton Keynes Council is asking for green experts to participate in the creation of the action plan for the Sustainability Strategy

 The UK Parliament approved a motion to declare an environmental and climate emergency in May 2019.